tensorflow/docs/site/en/install/gpu.md

 ### Install CUDA with apt

-This section shows how to install CUDA® 11 (TensorFlow >= 2.4.0) on Ubuntu 16.04, 18.04, and 20.04.
+This section shows how to install CUDA® 11 (TensorFlow >= 2.4.0) on Ubuntu 16.04 and 18.04.
+As well as CUDA® 11.2 (TensorFlow >= 2.5.0) on Ubuntu
+20.04.
 These instructions may work for other Debian-based distros.

 Caution: [Secure Boot](https://wiki.ubuntu.com/UEFI/SecureBoot){:.external}
 complicates installation of the NVIDIA driver and is beyond the scope of these instructions.